 Durations may need to be increased up to 90 minutes daily of moderate-intensity exercise.
 Another option is increasing the intensity to vigorous such as running or performing sprint intervals.
 One minute of vigorous-intensity exercise is equivalent to about two minutes of moderate-intensity exercise.

 Your body will begin to adapt to your new diet and exercise program.
 When this occurs, make changes to either your diet or exercise program depending on your goals and where the plateau occurred.
 If the plateau occurred in fat loss, revisit your diet plan and make necessary changes to it before increasing the amount or intensity of your exercise program.
 If the plateau occurred in muscle building, change your strength training routine recommends ExRx.

 Make changes in any of the following areas to help with plateaus: changes in the exercises or exercise order, number of weekly training sessions, number of sets or repetitions or changing the rest periods between sets.
 Switching up your exercise routine every four to eight weeks will allow you to continue achieving results in your strength and conditioning.

 After 12 to 16 weeks of following a solid diet and exercise program you should notice significant changes in your physique.
-Plan to lose 1 to 2 lb. of body fat each week, which could result in up to a 32 lb. fat loss at the end of 16 weeks.
+Plan to lose one to two pounds of body fat each week, which could result in up to a 32 pound fat loss at the end of 16 weeks.
 Furthermore, after 16 weeks of regular strength training your body will have added additional muscle tissue giving you a more shapely, buff appearance.